So, You’re New to Medium…

-There are two types of stories published on Medium: free and metered.
-Free stories are available to anyone, even those without a Medium account.
-Metered stories are those published behind Medium’s paywall, otherwise known as the Medium Partner Program.
-Metered stories are only available to Medium members who pay a monthly fee.
+- Metered stories are published behind Medium’s paywall, known as the Medium Partner Program.
+Metered stories have a small star next to the read time and are only available to Medium members who pay a monthly fee.
 Free users can read three metered stories per month without upgrading to a paid membership.

 For example, if you sign up for Medium using my affiliate link, I earn 50% of your fee for as long as you’re a Medium member.
-You can directly support my writing and unlock access to the entire Medium catalog at the same time!
+You can directly support my writing and unlock access to the entire Medium catalog at the same time.
 Ready to join Medium?
-Sign up today (affiliate link)
+Sign up today (affiliate link)!

 On Medium, you find amazing stories to read by following writers, publications, or topics.
 You can also find new stories by exploring tags.

 Writers are people like me (and maybe even you!) who write and publish stories on Medium.
 Some writers I enjoy reading are Benjamin Sledge, Zulie Rane, M.G.
 Siegler, Mark Ellis… the list could go on forever.
 You should follow any writer that interests you and whose stories you want to read.
 This ensures their content appears in your feed, particularly on your Medium homepage.

 Follow button next to their name on any story or profile page.
 You can also hit the ✉️ button to subscribe to that writer’s stories.
 Every time they publish, you’ll get an email update.